kermitt2/pdfalto/Readme.md

 **pdfalto** is a command line executable for parsing PDF files and producing structured XML representations of the PDF content in [ALTO](https://github.com/kermitt2/pdfalto/blob/master/schema/alto.xsd) format.

-**pdfalto** is initially a fork of [pdf2xml](http://sourceforge.net/projects/pdf2xml), developed at XRCE, with modifications for robustness, addition of features and output enhanced format in [ALTO](https://github.com/altoxml/documentation/wiki) (including in particular space information, useful for instance for further machine learning processing).
+**pdfalto** is initially a fork of [pdf2xml](http://sourceforge.net/projects/pdf2xml), developed at XRCE, with modifications for robustness, addition of features, improved layout element detections, and output enhanced format in [ALTO](https://github.com/altoxml/documentation/wiki) (including in particular space information, useful for instance for further machine learning processing).
 It is based on the [Xpdf](http://www.xpdfreader.com/) library.

 The latest stable version is *0.4*.
 Working version (master) is *0.5*.

+An Archlinux package for pdfalto is available [here](https://aur.archlinux.org/packages/pdfalto/), thanks to @andreasbaumann.
+The build process described [below](https://github.com/kermitt2/pdfalto#build) will create a portable standalone pdfalto executable that can be packaged with other tools without further installation requirements for the end-user.

 # Requirements